Great West Life Assurance Co. Can Has $212,000 Stock Position in Barings BDC, Inc. (NYSE:BBDC)

 Great West Life Assurance Co.
-Can lifted its holdings in shares of Barings BDC, Inc. (NYSE:BBDC) by 6.5% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 20,140 shares of the company’s stock after purchasing an additional 1,227 shares during the quarter.
+Can increased its position in shares of Barings BDC, Inc. (NYSE:BBDC) by 6.5% in the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 20,140 shares of the company’s stock after purchasing an additional 1,227 shares during the quarter.
 Great West Life Assurance Co.
-Can’s holdings in Barings BDC were worth $212,000 as of its most recent SEC filing.
+Can’s holdings in Barings BDC were worth $212,000 at the end of the most recent quarter.

-A number of research analysts recently issued reports on BBDC shares.
-Zacks Investment Research lowered shares of Barings BDC from a “buy” rating to a “hold” rating in a research note on Monday.
-Oppenheimer began coverage on shares of Barings BDC in a report on Thursday, October 7th.
-They issued an “outperform” rating and a $12.00 price target for the company.
-Wells Fargo & Company reissued an “outperform” rating and issued a $13.00 price target on shares of Barings BDC in a report on Wednesday, June 23rd.
-Bank of America raised shares of Barings BDC from an “underperform” rating to a “buy” rating and set a $11.25 price target for the company in a report on Friday, June 25th.
-Finally, TheStreet raised shares of Barings BDC from a “c” rating to a “b-” rating in a report on Friday, August 20th.
-One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $11.85.

-Barings BDC (NYSE:BBDC) last released its quarterly earnings data on Thursday, August 5th.
-The company reported $0.22 EPS for the quarter, hitting analysts’ consensus estimates of $0.22.
-The company had revenue of $33.15 million during the quarter, compared to the consensus estimate of $30.60 million.
-Barings BDC had a net margin of 117.79% and a return on equity of 6.79%.
-Sell-side analysts forecast that Barings BDC, Inc. will post 0.9 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
-Stockholders of record on Wednesday, September 8th were issued a dividend of $0.21 per share.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 7.58%.
-This is an increase from Barings BDC’s previous quarterly dividend of $0.20.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
+Investors of record on Wednesday, September 8th were paid a dividend of $0.21 per share.
+This is a positive change from Barings BDC’s previous quarterly dividend of $0.20.
 The ex-dividend date of this dividend was Tuesday, September 7th.
+This represents a $0.84 annualized dividend and a yield of 7.58%.
 Barings BDC’s dividend payout ratio (DPR) is presently 131.25%.

-In other news, Director Thomas Okel bought 4,537 shares of the company’s stock in a transaction that occurred on Tuesday, September 28th.
-The stock was acquired at an average price of $11.02 per share, for a total transaction of $49,997.74.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-0.78% of the stock is currently owned by company insiders.
+In other news, Director Thomas Okel acquired 4,537 shares of Barings BDC stock in a transaction that occurred on Tuesday, September 28th.
+The shares were acquired at an average price of $11.02 per share, with a total value of $49,997.74.
+The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
+0.78% of the stock is owned by company insiders.

+Several equities research analysts have weighed in on the stock.
+Zacks Investment Research cut shares of Barings BDC from a “buy” rating to a “hold” rating in a research report on Monday.
+TheStreet upgraded shares of Barings BDC from a “c” rating to a “b-” rating in a research report on Friday, August 20th.
+Wells Fargo & Company restated an “outperform” rating and issued a $13.00 price objective on shares of Barings BDC in a research report on Wednesday, June 23rd.
+Jefferies Financial Group restated a “buy” rating on shares of Barings BDC in a research report on Friday, June 18th.
+Finally, Oppenheimer began coverage on shares of Barings BDC in a research report on Thursday, October 7th.
+They issued an “outperform” rating and a $12.00 price objective for the company.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Buy” and an average target price of $11.85.

 Barings BDC, Inc engages in the provision of customized financing primarily to lower middle market companies.
 Its investment objective is to seek returns by generating current income from our debt investments, and capital appreciation from our equity-related investments.
 Its portfolio includes Aden and Anais, AGM Automotive, All Metals, American Silk, Avantor Performance Materials, and others.